abdelrahmanalimohamed/Vuejs-WordCount/README.md

 This is a simple Vue.js application that allows users to upload a .txt file and counts the occurrence of each word in the loaded file.

+# Features
+- File Upload: Users can upload .txt files.
+- Word Count: The application counts the occurrence of each word in the loaded file.
+- Error Handling: Proper error messages are displayed for empty, unreadable, or invalid files.
+- Responsive UI: Bootstrap is used to make the UI responsive and attractive.

 ## Project Setup

 ```bash